codetojoy/self/personal/music/Beatles.md

     - mocked for being too light
     - Jimmy Scott-E used the phrase, sued Paul for stealing it
     - Lennon played piano in mock music-hall style, but they used it
-    - also dislied by George, mentions it in "Savoy Truffle"
+    - also disliked by George, mentions it in "Savoy Truffle"

+* Wild Honey Pie
+    - less than a minute long
+    - throw-away, experimental

+* The Continuing Story of Bungalow Bill
+    - John
+    - mocking young American who killed a tiger at the ashram in India

+* While My Guitar Gently Weeps
+    - George

+* Happiness is a Warm Gun
+    - John
+    - from NRA magazine
+    - double entendre re: guns and Yoko
+    - considered complex, serious

+* HALT